gvwilson/sensibleadventures/arecibo/arecibo.md

 Shortly after that the automated mission feeds go dark.*

-*Black knows they should shut off the receiver---every joule they divert from the sensors means another 17.44 seconds of observation time---but instead they float, eyes closed, breathing slowly for hours at a time, listening to the increasingly desperate chatter that makes its way around the sun as they wait for the sensors to amass sufficient data.
+*Black knows they should shut off the receiver---every joule they divert from the sensors cost 17.45 seconds of observation time---but instead they float, eyes closed, breathing slowly for hours at a time as the sensors amass data, listening to the increasingly desperate chatter that makes its way past the sun.
 The greenhouse is almost exactly the same size as their tomb in Chankillo.
+Sometimes,
-Sometimes, without really realizing it, they hum a Korean teahouse song that no-one else has heard in almost fifteen hundred years.*
+without realizing it,
+they hum a Korean teahouse song no-one else has heard in almost fifteen hundred years.*

-*When the avatar finally says "task completed" it takes them several moments to comprehend what it means.
+*When the avatar finally says "task completed" it takes them a moment to comprehend what it means.
 Data unscrolls before their inner eye.
 There and there and there,
-signals so faint and improbable that only pico-Janskys remain.
+signals so faint that a pico-Jansky is enormous by comparison.
-No one would see a pattern unless they knew exactly what they were looking for.
 Black builds a delicate lattice in their mind and---*

 <div align="center">* * *</div>